 Looking to improve your understanding of how to use a computer and quickly get up to speed with the latest version of Microsoft Office?
 This course offers easy instructions to help you master Office software and gives you the fundamental skills needed to use a computer, whether for professional or personal tasks.
 In the first part of this course, you will explore the basics of computer use, including choosing the right computer for your needs, determining what equipment you need, exploring the basics of using and configuring the most common web browsers, through setting up a network connection, and customizing your computer using the control panel.
 Next, you'll move on to the new features and tools to master the 2016 Office suite.
 Whether you're upgrading from a previous version or using Office applications for the first time, you'll appreciate this streamlined approach.
-Microsoft Office 2016 training makes this technology easy to understand, even for those who are new to computers.
+Microsoft Office holds more than 90 percent of the market for Windows-based productivity suites.
+Our MS Office 2016 training makes this technology easy to understand, even for those who are new to computers.
 With this course, you'll learn how to create and edit documents with Word, create and manage spreadsheets with Excel, develop presentations with PowerPoint, and manage email and calendars with Outlook.
 All with easy-to-follow videos that will show you in real time how to use each of these applications.
 Mastering all these skills will give you the confidence to use these office tools in any professional or personal setting.